cal-itp/data-infra/docs/analytics_new_analysts/08-spatial-analysis-advanced.md

 There are six possible geometric shapes that are represented in geospatial data.
 [More description here.](http://postgis.net/workshops/postgis-intro/geometries.html#representing-real-world-objects)

-- Point
+- `Point`
-- MultiPoint: collection of points
+- `MultiPoint`: collection of points
-- LineString
+- `LineString`
-- MultiLineString: collection of linestrings, which are disconnected from each other
+- `MultiLineString`: collection of linestrings, which are disconnected from each other
-- Polygon
+- `Polygon`
-- MultiPolygon: collection of polygons, which can be disconnected or overlapping from each other
+- `MultiPolygon`: collection of polygons, which can be disconnected or overlapping from each other

 The ArcGIS equivalent of these are just points, lines, and polygons.